 Direct and Indirect Expenses

 Expenses are amounts paid for goods or services purchased.
 They can either be directly or indirectly related to the core business operations.
-The kind and stage at which it is incurred in the business determines if it is a direct or an indirect expense, e.g. overheads, rent, light, salaries, wages, sales, etc.
+Type of an expense and Timing at which it is incurred by the business frames the key points of difference between direct and indirect expenses.

 Direct expenses are shown on the debit side of a trading account.

 - Factory rent